Nandani-kumari123/Hospital-Emergency-Room-Dashboard-Excel-Project/README.md

 # Hospital-Emergency-Room-Dashboard-Excel-Project
 I have Created dashboard to find out meaningful insights on Hospital Emergency Room Data.
-This dashboard gives an at-a-glance view of hospital performance and patient data, helping in quick decision-making and performance tracking.
+This dashboard will help stakeholders monitor,analyze, and make better decisions for managing patients and improving services.

 # ✅ Built entirely in Excel
 # ✅ Used Pivot Tables & Pivot Charts for dynamic interactivity